 At Redcar & Cleveland Mind we want everyone who supports us, provides a service to us or who receives a service from us, to feel confident about how we use and protect any personal information that you share with us.
 Any personal data provided by you to Redcar & Cleveland Mind through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 and the General Data Protection Regulation for the purposes for which you have given consent, to provide the services you have requested from us, and to meet the legitimate interests of the charity.

 This policy only applies to data collected by Redcar & Cleveland Mind staff and volunteers, and via our own forms and website.
 Third party agents, and websites which are linked to ours, are not covered by this policy.
-If you have any queries concerning your personal information or any questions on our use of the information, please contact Redcar & Cleveland Mind’s Data Protection Officer (details on page 4).
+If you have any queries concerning your personal information or any questions on our use of the information, please contact Redcar & Cleveland Mind’s Data Protection Officer (details below).

 When you make a request to use our client services, become an employee or volunteer with us, make a donation to us, apply to attend training or an event hosted by us, or otherwise provide your personal details to us, you will be asked to consent to our processing of your data under the terms of this policy.
 We are committed to protecting your personal data and making sure that we collect only the data that we need, that it is processed in a fair, transparent and lawful manner, that it is kept no longer than necessary and that it is thereafter securely destroyed.

 - Access to Services Requests: Registering with us to request access to our client services can be done online, in writing, on the telephone or in person.
 Our request process involves providing us with your name, address, telephone numbers and email.
 We may also request information on your availability, reasons for contacting us, and other details which we deem relevant to processing your request.